|The Baltimore rowhouse defines whole parts of the City|

-Some of the grander rowhouses that would not tolerate narrow rooms in the skinny back would have air shafts of quite small dimensions going down the center allowing for, at least, bathrooms to have some light and ventilation plus some middle rooms for servants with minimal daylight.
-Those bigger rowhouses designed for the rich had plenty of tall windows front and back bringing light pretty far back into the center.
-Harvesting light and air even more efficiently those grander houses also had pretty large glazed and operable transom windows above highly decorated doors, allowing a breeze to go through the house from front to back.
+Some of the grander rowhouses that would not tolerate narrow rooms in a skinny back would have air shafts of quite small dimensions going down the center allowing for, at least, bathrooms to have some light and ventilation plus some middle rooms for servants with minimal daylight.
+Those bigger rowhouses, designed for the rich, had plenty of tall windows front and back bringing light pretty far back into the center.
+Harvesting light and air even more efficiently, those grander houses also had pretty large glazed and operable transom windows above highly decorated doors, allowing a breeze to go through the house from front to back.

 An important element in a narrow, long and stacked house configuration is the stair.
 (Making the rowhouse a pretty bad candidate for accessibility under ADA).
 Depending on the status of its original intended inhabitants, the stairs would be narrow straight shots up from the equally narrow entry hallway or they would be intricate curved affairs that wind their way into what would become in the upper regions a "switch back stair" with intermittent landings against one party wall.
-The curved start on the main level was not just ornamentation but the elegant solution for the extra high first floor rooms that required the extra steps.
-The big rowhouses even had two sets of stairs, an inviting grand stair in the front and a servant stair in the back.
+The curved start on the main level was not just ornamentation but the elegant solution for the extra high first floor rooms allowing some extra steps.
+The big rowhouses had two sets of stairs, one inviting grand stair in the front and a servant stair in the back.

-narrow straight stair in small house rowhouse elaborate curved stair
+narrow straight stair in small house rowhouse (left), elaborate curved stair in

 Initially rowhouses were heated like any other house with open fireplaces and later with radiators and hot steam from a coal or oil fired boiler in the basement.
 Today's standard American "split air" HVAC system poses great difficulties for the rowhouse and its tight spaces for lack of good ways to run the ducts.
 In the ceilings the joists prevent the front to back runs to get diffusers near the windows and "bulkheads" dropping down from ceilings conflict with crown moldings and sometimes delicate ceiling plasterwork or they can't get around the stairs.
 Bulkheads almost always conflict with the windows.
 Many rowhouses in Baltimore's poorer areas still have no AC and many others work with AC window units as a compromise fix.
-More recent "mini duct" systems run air in smaller quantities through existing wall cavities.
+More recent "mini duct" systems run air in small pipe like ducts that fit into existing wall cavities.

 The rowhouse roof is also very particular to this building type.
 The oldest rowhouses had gabled roofs just like freestanding houses, the eaves facing the street and the rear.
 But soon the desire to make impressive facades took over and brought about the "flat" roofs with some slope front to back, thus making the front tall and much more visible.
 The tallness was further accentuated by a parapet wall that often exceeded the actual roof level by several feet and was decorated with wide copings and a large bracketed cornices stabilizing the unbraced parapet wall.
 Between the brackets scrolled plywood with intricate patterns provided additional ornament and at the same time ventilation openings for the space between ceiling and roof.